-However, if you find a very specific characteristic, that is very unlikely a real user, go ahead and create the filters.
+However, if you find a very specific characteristic, that is very unlikely to be a real user, go ahead and create the filters.
 For example, very old versions or service providers from data centers or analytics tools.

-Otherwise, you better create a segment.
+Otherwise, your best bet is to create a segment.

 How to Create a Segment to Clean Direct Bot Traffic